HopeDSM/projector-control_DSM/README.md

-projector-control_WDM
+projector-control_DSM
 =================

-Projector control pages for the West Des Moines campus.
+Projector control pages for the Des Moines campus.